Wanderingidea/Formula3HP/README.md

 The voltage amplification is 4x.

 Q1 and Q2 can be replaced with BC547(C) and BC557(C) respectively.
 For Q3 originally a BD139 transistor was used.
 Like said the circuit is pretty tolerant of using different components.
-I mostly used leftover components without problems.

 Q3 becomes a bit hot so this transistor should be mounted on a small heatsink.
 R1 and R7 also heat up.
 Use 3 to 5 Watt type resistors for these.